waku-org/docs.waku.org/docs/overview/what-is-waku.md

 ## How Does Waku Work?

-The Waku Relay protocol is the foundation of the Waku Network, which employs a `pubsub` architecture built on the `libp2p gossipsub` protocol.
+The Waku Relay protocol is the foundation of the Waku Network, which employs a Pub/Sub architecture built on the `libp2p gossipsub` protocol.
 In addition to this, various other Waku protocols have been created to facilitate specific functionalities, including but not limited to:

 1. Facilitating the retrieval of historical messages for primarily offline devices.
 2. Providing solutions for encrypted communication, such as symmetric encryption, ECIES/asymmetric encryption, and noise handshake-based key turns.